Physics-Dude/WAC-Spawn-Tweaks-and-More/README.md

 This addon fixes that and places the spawned WAC just above the ground using a path trace.

 It also adds a ton of config options for singleplayer and server owners!
 Want to tweak power, stability, lift, drag, and more?
-This addon will let you do all that and works for all WAC Aircraft new and old!
+This addon will let you do all that and works for all WAC Aircraft!

 **Bonus Features:**
 - Health regen when spawned!